websanco/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/managing-site-navigation.md

 ## Using Navigation Menus

-See [Using Navigation Menus](./using-the-navigation-menus-application.md) to learn how to create Navigation Menus and deploy them on a Page.
-See [Configuring Navigation Menus](./configuring-menu-displays.md) to learn more about how to configure the [Menu Display Fragment](../creating-pages/building-and-managing-content-pages/page-fragments-user-interface-reference.md#menu-display) (available in Liferay DXP 7.4+) and Menu Display Widget.
+See [Using the Navigation Menu Application](./using-the-navigation-menus-application.md) to learn how to create Navigation Menus and deploy them on a Page.
+See [Configuring Menu Displays](./configuring-menu-displays.md) to learn more about how to configure the [Menu Display Fragment](../creating-pages/building-and-managing-content-pages/page-fragments-user-interface-reference.md#menu-display) (available in Liferay DXP 7.4+) and Menu Display Widget.

 ## Using the Page Tree